-The Group's business may be affected by the occurrence of natural or human catastrophes.
+The Group's business may be affected by the occurrence of natural or man-made catastrophes.

-Although CNP Assurances' business model focuses primarily on personal insurance, a wave of global climate-related disasters, acts of terrorism, the spread of pandemics such as the H5N1 or H1N1 viruses, or fallout from global warming, aside from immediate damage that such events would cause, could also significantly impact the Group's earnings and business.
+Although CNP Assurances' business model focuses primarily on personal insurance, the following events could also significantly impact the Group's earnings and business, aside from the immediate damage that such events would cause: a wave of global climate-related disasters, acts of terrorism, the spread of pandemics such as the H5N1 or H1N1 viruses, or fallout from global warming.